iterative/dvc.org/public/static/docs/command-reference/init.md

 `.dvc/cache` is one of the most important
 [DVC directories](/doc/user-guide/dvc-files-and-directories).
 It will hold all the contents of tracked data files.
-Note that `.dvc/.gitignore` lists this directory, which means that the cache directory is not under Git control.
+Note that `.dvc/.gitignore` lists this directory, which means that the cache directory is not tracked by Git.
 This is a local cache and you cannot `git push` it.

 ## Options